jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 leaving out the awkward bass note:
 `xxx121` or `xxx132`.

-To have the root note in the bass, the simplest and most expedient grip is often `xx134x`.
+To keep the root note in the bass, there are two comfortable grips, depending on which note we want on top.

+The grip `xx134x` has the root note at the top and bottom.
-This is really just a power chord, with just the root at the top and bottom and a perfect fifth between.
-It sounds a bit "vague" without the third.
+This is really just a power chord, with the root and fifth but no third, which sounds a bit "vague" because it's neither major nor minor.
 But for use in passing,
 on the way to another chord shape, this grip is often perfect.

+The grip `xx13x4` is a full triad chord with the third at the top and the root in the bass.

 **Practice the D shape with primary chords in the key of C major:**